 And, they have forged a strong network of leading brands that are ready to lead the consumer on sustainability in 2014.

 The Sustainability and Brands Roundtable has identified some of the critical issues that brands need to overcome to scale up sustainable lifestyles.
-In 2014 we will be tackling these challenges through a series of Brands Platforms.
-The ‘ROI’ platform kicked-off in August 2014, and we are now inviting participants to join and help shape the ‘Exploring the Opportunity’ and ‘Being Brave’ platforms.
+In 2014 we began tackling these challenges through a series of "brands platforms".

 ROI | What is the return on investment for Brands that embed sustainability?

 The risks of getting sustainability wrong can seem to speak louder to brand managers and marketers than the benefits of getting it right.
-This platform is enabling participating brands to identify the return on investment ‘cases’ that are most relevant for their brand, and to generate fresh ideas and the means for driving those cases into action.
+This platform, launched in August 2014, is enabling participating brands to identify the return on investment ‘cases’ that are most relevant for their brand, and to generate fresh ideas and the means for driving those cases into action.
 They are pooling resources to do the research they don’t have the time or funds to do on their own.

 Format: scoping research | research | launch findings